Last Updated: November 12, 2024

 Thu and I got married on April 30, 2016, 2 years and one day since we met.
 To make that day even more special, Jack and his family came all the way from Salt Lake City for him to be my Best Man and share the joyful day with us.
 I also married into Thu's big family, the one I never had, she was also a widow, is Vietnamese and has 3 grown children with her youngest the same age as my daughter, ironically all born in Texas too!
 Thu has been a successful hair salon owner with 3 employees for over 20 years, so she has her "baby" the salon and I have my "baby" the shop and the time to indulge my hobby and help her with "our" salon.
 It's a match made in heaven, we go to sleep with a kiss, wake up with a smile and love our daily lives, running "our" businesses, spoiling "our" 6 grandchildren (4 of whom were born since I entered the picture), tending "our" garden and world travel.
 Thu's favorite car is the '64 Porsche 356 C since they're the same age and the '94 Honda del Sol I restored for her comes in a close second!

-I'm Officially a "Senior" - Time to savor the fruits of my labor: So now I'm quickly approaching 65 years old, eligible for Social Security and soon Medicare.
-Both my parents have passed away so any responsibilities in Colorado have been handled and Audrey is a successful professional who owns her own home.
-I'm no longer the "sandwich generation" taking care of both my parents and kid so now it's "me time".
-Now there is no limit to the size or scope of the restoration projects I choose to take on and the time I have to network with my many friends who are professionals in the trade.
-It is their skills I wish to emulate and I value their patience with me and my endless questions in my quest to improve my skills.
-When you read the restoration journals on my car collection, understand my work restoring cars spans the majority of my life, nearing 50 years and that with each one I've tried to set the bar higher and challenged myself to go deeper and understand more.
-I have had many, many cars over the years, 45 at last count, The ones in my collection that are the keepers and the efforts made to restore them was and is with the desire that I would be driving them for years to come and preserving them to be treasured by their next owners after I'm ready to part with them, or my kids sell them off, whichever comes first!
+I'm Officially a "Senior" - Time to savor the fruits of my labor: So I'm now 65 years old, on Medicare and eligible for Social Security.
+Thu has also sold her business to her daughters and works as a W-2 employee so she's semi-retired and making more time for travel and being with the grandkids.
+Jack has moved his business and family from Salt Lake City to Spokane so our friendship and his mentoring me is as close as ever but he's only 5 years younger than me.
+Time is ticking, years passing faster and faster.
+How much longer will my health and physical strength allow me to continue doing this hobby and traveling internationally?
+Do I see myself still doing this in 10 years?
+When you read the restoration journals on my car collection, understand my work restoring cars spans the majority of my life, about 50 years and that with each one I've tried to set the bar higher and challenged myself to go deeper and understand more.
+I still love the challenge and hope to keep doing it as long as I can and if not restoring cars, at least keeping the ones I have on the road and participating in more shows.
+I have had many, many cars over the years, 45 at last count, The ones in my collection that are "the keepers" and the efforts made to restore them was and is with the desire that I would be driving them for years to come and preserving them to be treasured by their next owners after I'm ready to part with them, or my kids sell them off, whichever comes first!
 Here's the chronological list of 45 cars I've owned in the nearly 50 years I've been a "car guy" starting with my first and ending with the current ones my wife or I drive daily (# = one of the 15 I still currently own, $ = purchased new):

 ===================== 1970s ====================